HL7/bulk-data/input/pagecontent/export.md

 All exchanges described herein between a Data Consumer and a Data Provider SHALL be secured using [Transport Layer Security (TLS) Protocol Version 1.2 (RFC5246)](https://tools.ietf.org/html/rfc5246) or a more recent version of TLS.
 Use of mutual TLS is OPTIONAL.

 The Data Provider SHOULD implement OAuth 2.0 access management in accordance with the [SMART Backend Services Authorization Profile](authorization.html).
-When SMART Backend Services Authorization is used, Bulk Data Status Requests and Bulk Data Output File Requests with `requiresAccessToken=true` SHALL be protected the same way the Bulk Data Kick-off Request, including an access token with scopes that cover all resources being exported.
+When SMART Backend Services Authorization is used, Bulk Data Status Requests and Bulk Data Output File Requests with `requiresAccessToken=true` SHALL be protected the same way as the Bulk Data Kick-off Request, including an access token with scopes that cover all resources being exported.
 A Data Provider MAY additionally restrict Bulk Data Status Requests and Bulk Data Output File Requests by limiting them to the Data Consumer that originated the export.
 Implementations MAY include endpoints that use authorization schemes other than OAuth 2.0, such as mutual TLS or signed URLs.

 For Group level exports, in addition to requiring authorization to access the resources included in the export, a Data Provider SHOULD restrict Data Consumers from exporting data for Group resources they are not authorized to read (e.g., via `system/Group.rs` in SMART on FHIR v2).
 A Data Provider SHALL also restrict access to specific groups based on underlying business rules.